Fresh4Less/mazenet/docs/v1/api.md

  - `201`: Structure was successfully created.
 Body contains the new [Structure](#structure).
 Emits a `/rooms/structures/created` event to all other users in the room.
  - `400`: Invalid request
- - `409`: User not in a room containing the structure.

 ### `/rooms/structures/update`